 Once the uploading is complete, you will see a preview of the document.
 Scroll all the way to the end of the Template and to Save template.

-Changing the offer document
+Changing the document

-To make changes to the text of an offer document after uploading it, create a new .docx file or edit the original file outside of Workable.
-When your changes are ready, upload the revised document to the offer template in Workable.
+To make changes to the text of an e-signature document after uploading it, create a new .docx file or edit the original file outside of Workable.
+When your changes are ready, upload the revised document to the template in Workable.
 Click the trash can icon to the right of the current .docx file to remove it.
 You will then be able to upload your replacement file.

 Adjusting signature settings